Therapy and Assistive Technology

 Everyone deserves access to communication that works for them.
 Alternative and Augmentative Communication (AAC) gives many people the ability to communicate in a way that works best for them.
 It involves communication methods that aid or replace speech and/or writing with other kinds of communication like pictures or sign language.
 AAC can be a temporary or a permanent feature in a person's life.
 Some individuals are full-time AAC users and others are part-time users.
 It is OK to only use AAC when you need it.
 Speech and Language Pathologists (SLPs) and Occupational Therapists are the kinds of therapists who usually help people get set up with AAC.

 Reasons why a person might seek AAC include challenges related to communicating with speech, either sometimes or all the time.
 There are a lot of different kinds of AAC.
-Which kind of AAC will work best for a person will have to do with his or her own personal strengths and motor, visual, cognitive, language, and communication styles.
+Which kind of AAC will work best for a person will have to do with their own personal strengths and motor, visual, cognitive, language, and communication styles.

 Some high-tech AAC solutions might include: